JimmyJHickey/jimmyjhickey.com/_posts/2019-09-16-ST703-Regression-Homework.md

 These data look fairly random (they are not following a pattern/curve), so this assumption holds.

 The final assumption we need to check is that our data are independent of each other.
-In this case, we would assume that the midparent height of one person does not affect the height of another person, which is a safe assumption.
-Thus, our assumption of independence holds.
+In this case, we would assume that the midparent height of one person does not affect the height of another person.
+We would need more context about the data collection (no sibilings, etc.) to be confident in this.

 ### t.